hmlongco/Factory/Sources/Factory/Factory.docc/GettingStarted.md

 This new factory closure overrides the original factory closure and clears the associated scope so that the next time this factory is resolved Factory will evaluate the new closure and return an instance of the newly registered object instead.

 > Warning: Registration "overrides" and scope caches are stored in the associated container.
 If that container ever goes out of scope, so will all of its registrations and cached objects.

+For more examples of container passing and Factory resolutions see: <doc:Resolutions>.

+## Topics

+### Examples

+Some code samples demonstration various ways to regsiter and resolve Factory's.

+- <doc:Registrations>
+- <doc:Resolutions>